Suhas1131/GalaxyEvolution/README.md

 A color–magnitude diagram compares galaxy color against luminosity.
 In this project, galaxy color is measured using rest-frame **g−r color**, and luminosity is represented using **r-band absolute magnitude**.

-This representation reveals two broad galaxy populations: a blue population and a red population.
-The project focuses on measuring the statistical divider between them in a way that can be repeated across many redshift, luminosity, and environment bins.
+There are two broad galaxy populations in color-magnitude space: a blue squence and a red sequence.
+The project focuses on measuring the statistical divider between them in a way that can be repeated consistently across many redshift, luminosity, and environment bins.

----
+___

 ### Two-Component Color Distribution Modeling